 The Essence of Transcultural Nursing

 Health practices are as varied as the cultures they inhabit.
 Current Nursing provides a few common cultural practices that nurses may encounter.
-Some healing practices incorporate protective objects like amulets or crystals to foster health and ward off illness.
-Others use food as a preventive measure or cure for disease, like chicken soup to fight a cold.
-Religious practices may involve chants, prayers, candles or herbs to clear away the malady.
+Some healing practices incorporate protective objects like amulets or crystals to foster health and prevent illness.
+Others use food as a preventive measure or cure for the disease, like eating chicken soup to fight a cold.
+Religious practices may involve chants, prayers, candles, or herbs to clear away the malady.
 Tribes may have a healer to perform ceremonies believed to promote health.
 Such practices must be considered when developing individual treatment plans.

-Comprehending how families, groups and communities care for one another can inform nurses on how to achieve the best outcomes when treating patients from such diverse backgrounds.
+Comprehending how families, groups, and communities care for one another can inform nurses about achieving the best outcomes when treating patients from diverse backgrounds.
 This is the basis of transcultural nursing.
-Culture develops over generations and is therefore difficult to fully penetrate as an outsider, which is why it is important for nurses to learn about cultural care.
+Culture develops over generations and is difficult to fully penetrate as an outsider, which is why nurses need to learn about cultural care.

-An awareness and comprehension of a group’s practices is helpful prior to patient treatment to better establish communication and trust.
+Awareness and comprehension of a group’s practices are helpful before patient treatment to better establish communication and trust.
 Indigenous and folk-based knowledge can be harnessed to assist in patient treatment when those traditions are known and honored.
 Understanding a patient’s culture allows the nurse to guide treatment while respecting that patient’s traditions and worldview.
 This improves patient outcomes and compliance from those under their care.

 Recognizing the similarities and differences between one’s own culture and that of another helps one grasp why some cultural practices hold significance.
 Culturally congruent care accommodates patients’ life patterns instead of sticking to rote practices.